rejeep/f.el/README.md

 ### f-short `(path)`

 Return abbrev of PATH.
-See `abbreviate-file-name'.
+See ‘abbreviate-file-name’.

 Alias: `f-abbrev`